XueliangHan/xuelianghan.github.com/skill.markdown

 -------
 ###Time Management (Also called: Time arrangement/Energy management)
 * Definition of Time Management: It is generally called time management, and it also got a lot of other representions, but, fundamentally, it's a thing about how to spend your time, how to be more effective.
 That's Time Management's work, no more, just it.
+* (Advice) 我们的时间都是有限的，真的不能太分散自己的精力与时间！——李开复 (Our time is limited, really cann't be too diversity to our energy and time.)

 * [26 Time Management Hacks I Wish I'd Known at 20](http://www.slideshare.net/egarbugli/26-time-management-hacks-i-wish-id-known-at-20) Note: No context at all, just the conclusions from their experiences, but, if you can decode the message, and use the right advice into appropriate situation, it has lots of help.
 * [Maker's Schedule, Manager's Schedule, Paul Graham](http://www.paulgraham.com/makersschedule.html)